fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 Let's look at some concrete examples of Machine Learning tasks, along with the techniques that can tackle them:

-Analyzing images of products on a production line to automatically classify them

-:   This is image classification, typically performed using
+Analyzing images of products on a production line to automatically classify them: This is image classification, typically performed using
     convolutional neural networks (CNNs; see
     [Lab 14]

-Detecting tumors in brain scans

-:   This is semantic segmentation, where each pixel in the image is
+Detecting tumors in brain scans: This is semantic segmentation, where each pixel in the image is
     classified (as we want to determine the exact location and shape of tumors), typically using CNNs as well.

-Automatically classifying news articles

-:   This is natural language processing (NLP), and more specifically
+Automatically classifying news articles: This is natural language processing (NLP), and more specifically
     text classification, which can be tackled using recurrent neural networks (RNNs), CNNs, or Transformers (see
     [Lab 16]

-Automatically flagging offensive comments on discussion forums

-:   This is also text classification, using the same NLP tools.
+Automatically flagging offensive comments on discussion forums: This is also text classification, using the same NLP tools.

-Summarizing long documents automatically

-:   This is a branch of NLP called text summarization, again using the
+Summarizing long documents automatically: This is a branch of NLP called text summarization, again using the
     same tools.

-Creating a chatbot or a personal assistant

-:   This involves many NLP components, including natural language
+Creating a chatbot or a personal assistant: This involves many NLP components, including natural language
     understanding (NLU) and question-answering modules.

-Forecasting your company's revenue next year, based on many performance metrics

-:   This is a regression task (i.e., predicting values) that may be
+Forecasting your company's revenue next year, based on many performance metrics: This is a regression task (i.e., predicting values) that may be
     tackled using any regression model, such as a Linear Regression or Polynomial Regression model (see
     [Lab 4]